Happy Children Love Learning

 Each session is charged at £17/session.
 There is a £4 charge for supervision over the lunch period a school meal is provided at no extra cost.
 Children attending full day are charged £32.
 We accept childcare vouchers as payment.

-Important - if someone other than you is collecting your child, please let us know in advance.
+If someone other than you is collecting your child, please let us know in advance.
 Preferably IN WRITING or by calling the school office, it is not possible for us to take and remember verbal messages at the gate in a morning!

 What happens if I am late to pick up my child?
 We know that occasionally in unforseen circumstances this can happen - Don't worry.
 If you know you are going to be late please telephone the school office.
 After 3:30pm pupils will need to be collected from the school reception.